UCM: Unified Modeling of Camera Control and Memory with Time-aware Positional Encoding Warping for World Models: Related Works

-\boldstartspace{Camera controlled video generation.} Enabling video generation conditioned on explicit camera trajectories remains a central challenge for long-term generation.
+\paragraph{Camera controlled video generation.} Enabling video generation conditioned on explicit camera trajectories remains a central challenge for world models.
 One line of work employs explicit 3D representations derived from an initial frame to guide image-to-video generation, utilizing techniques such as point cloud rendering~\cite{cao2025uni3c,feng2024i2vcontrol,li2025realcam,ma2025you,you2024nvs,yu2025trajectorycrafter,yu2024viewcrafter,zhai2025stargen}, tracking~\cite{gu2025diffusion} or optical flow~\cite{burgert2025go}.
 Alternatively, other approaches incorporate additional trainable modules into existing video diffusion models to learn the implicit frame-wise correspondence from data, conditioning on raw pose parameters~\cite{bai2025recammaster,wang2024motionctrl}, Pl\"{u}cker embeddings~\cite{bahmani2025ac3d,he2024cameractrl,he2025cameractrl} or relative camera encodings~\cite{zhang2025unified}.
-We argue that establishing explicit, token-level spatial correspondence offers superior camera controllability and memory capability compared to implicit conditioning, and propose to unify camera control and memory with time-aware positional encoding warping for world models.
+However, such implicit correspondence exhibits poor generalization for complex camera trajectories or excessive camera movements, failing to achieve the same precise camera controllability as 3D reconstruction-based novel view synthesis~\cite{dai2024real,wu2024recent,jing2025frnerf}.